yhbyhb/data_analyst_nanodegree_p5/README.md

 ### Data Visualization ###
 **dimple.js** is mainly used for making chart. **D3.js** also used.
 I used line chart with scatter plot that indicates individual data points.
 Line chart is the best method to show changing values in time.
 Scatter plot emphasizes data points at each year.
-Each airlines performance is distinguished by coloring each line and points series.
+Each performance of airline is distinguished by coloring each line and point series.
-The legend is placed bottom-right conrnor of the chart.
+The legend is placed at bottom-right conrnor of the chart.
 X-axis is in range from 2003 to 2015 and formatted with Year.
-Percentile is used for unit of y-axis.
+Percentile that represent on-time performance is used for unit of y-axis.
 Although I worried about lie factor by not setting min y value to 0, The range of y-axis is decided with min value 0.7 and max value 0.9 in order to maximize the differences among airlines performace.

 The following chart is initial chart.
 It also can be found at `index-initial.html`.